oils-for-unix/oils/doc/oil-help.md

            MAIN_NAME [ARG]...

 oil.ovm behaves like busybox.
 If it's invoked through a symlink, e.g. 'osh', then it behaves like that binary.
-Otherwise the binary name can be passed as the first argument, e.g.:
+Otherwise, the binary name can be passed as the first argument, e.g.:

     oil.ovm osh -c 'echo hi'